 an agreement between two parties, who are usually referred to as the purchaser and seller, the value of which is based on the underlying asset (for example, the stock index, stock or futures contract) at the end of the contract, or when the parties concerned decide to close the deal.
 At that point, the seller pays the difference between the current price of the underlying asset and its price when opening it for the purchaser.
 That applies if the value of the underlying asset has risen.
-In the event of the opposite, if the value of the underlying asset has dropped, then the difference between the current price and the original price is negative, in which case the purchaser pays the difference to the seller.
-End quote is haram, as noted above.
+In the event of the opposite, if the value of the underlying asset has dropped, then the difference between the current price to the seller.End quote is haram, as noted above.